StanfordBioinformatics/loom/deploy/README.md

 elasticluster stop mycluster
 ```

+#### TODO:
-TODO: once elasticluster 1.9.3 is added to pip repository, make a requirements.txt
+- Once ansible 1.9.3 and a supporting version of elasticluster have been added to pip repository, make a requirements.txt.